 - Use a mixing paddle for a drill.
 The instructions say this is a nice-to-have – I would call it essential.
 The product must be mixed well to work properly, and it’s very thick so it’s very hard to mix by hand.
 Don’t bother to clean the paddle.
 After it cures, it will peel right off the paddle (assuming it’s made of plastic).

 - Point a fan at your work area.
 This stuff has very low odor, which sounds great – but it’s only low odor.
 The fumes can sneak up on you, so ventilation is important.

 Important Note: You have to make the applications back-to-back, within 4 hours of each other.
 This allows each layer to chemically bond to the previous one.
 According to Sanitred, if you wait a day or more between applications you have to chemically prep the previous surface with something aggressive, like Xylene.
 Set aside an entire day for the project, and make sure you have all of the product you need ahead of time.

-I used 2 gallons of Permaflex and 1 gallon of LRB (plus a gallon of TAV – I have plenty left over).
+I used 2 gallons of Permaflex and 1 gallon of Liquid Rubber Base (LRB) plus a gallon of Thickening Activator (TAV) since I had plenty left over.
 If I was doing it all over again, I would have bought 2 gallons of Permaflex, 2 gallons of LRB, 1 quart of TAV, plus a fillable caulk tube, and done the following:

 - Prime with 1 gallon of Permaflex.
 Wait 20 minutes, then apply another coat to all cut plywood edges (it soaks in).
 Don’t forget to do the lid, too.